Tallinn Travel Guide — Where a Perfectly Preserved Medieval

 But this is no museum piece.
 Tallinn crackles with a modern, creative energy that defies its ancient exterior.
 This is the birthplace of Skype, a global leader in e-governance, where medieval towers house tech startups and industrial warehouses are reborn as buzzing creative hubs.
 This surprising duality—a city both deeply rooted in its history and radically shaping the future—is what makes Tallinn one of Europe's most compelling destinations.

-Is Tallinn your perfect Baltic escape?
+Is Tallinn really your perfect match?

 Tallinn offers a rare and magical combination: a UNESCO-listed Old Town that is one of the best-preserved in Europe, alongside a dynamic, forward-thinking culture.
 It’s a city compact enough to explore on foot, yet it offers distinct districts from bohemian Kalamaja to the imperial grandeur of Kadriorg, all just a stone's throw from wild Nordic forests and coastline.